seanpm2001/AI2001_Docs/Docs/Datasets/Types/Source_Code/!OldVersions/README/English/USA/README.txt

 As of 2023, Friday, September 15th, I am still not ready to resume this process.

 The next day (2023, Saturday, September 16th) I am still not ready, as I am again struggling with my schedule, and I lacked the motivation as well.
-From 2023, Saturday, September 16th to 2023, Thursday, October 5th, I am still not ready yet.
+From 2023, Saturday, September 16th to 2023, Sunday, October 8th, I am still not ready yet.

 </details>